vmykhalchuk/RetroProgrammer/README.md

 ** can be implemented as a standalone board connected to ICSP+TD socket ** there can be also additional DIP switches to select program ** alternatively mcu with 7segment digits and roller to select program, mcu will have to emulate 1wire interface
+* Add two 7segment displays, to monitor status and program selected
+* Or add LCD display for this
+* Add rotary decoder to select quickly programm

+# To be implemented (DONE)
+* Support for Arduino Micro - DONE!!!
+** software has to be modified slightly
+** pin A4 must be swapped with A6 (Arduino Micro has no A6 nor A7, so we will have limited Manual programs selection) ** alternative we can swap A2 with A6, so we will have limited set of target programs when using Arduino Micro ** second approach might cause target detection error because ICSP pin 10 cannot be floating if pin 9 is set to certain value, so if target device is using resistive target program selection and uses pin9 - then error will occur
+** so first approach is better, however to increase amount of program selection - we can have resistive program selector on place of target resistive selector!

 # Board improvements
 * Add LED to show that power supply to target MCU is ON